wanglin2/mind-map/web/src/pages/Doc/en/introduction/index.md

 - [x] Supports right-click and Ctrl + left-click to select multiple items
 - [x] Supports free dragging and dragging to adjust nodes
 - [x] Supports various node shapes
-- [x] Supports export to json, png, svg, pdf, and import from json, xmind
+- [x] Supports export to json, png, svg, pdf markdown, and import from json, xmind, markdown
 - [x] Supports mini map、support watermark
 - [x] Supports associative lines

-## Table of Contents
+## Repository Catalog Introduction

 1.`simple-mind-map`

-This is a mind map tool library that is framework-agnostic and can be used with frameworks such as Vue and React, or without a framework.
+This is a mind map library that is framework-agnostic and can be used with frameworks such as Vue and React, or without a framework.

 2.`web`